 - 2.7.1 Legal and policy regimes differ significantly from country to country and will continue to do so in the coming years; indeed, this fact may in itself create one of the most significant trends over the coming five to ten years. - 2.7.2 There is a major possibility that significant disparities will emerge in the next ten years between countries where legal and policy frameworks have developed in line with technological changes and whose governments have developed frameworks that enable the growth of location or spatially-enabled societies, and those countries where such frameworks have not developed. - 2.7.3 Technological developments, as opposed to legal and policy frameworks, are, relatively speaking, without boundary.
-Whilst technological developments may be leading us towards a spatially-enabled society, the legal and policy frameworks required to facilitate the development of such a society, and a society that feels confident in using and creating, both actively and passively, geospatial information and location-enabled services, are not developing in a consistent way and tend to lag behind technological developments. - 2.7.4 It is likely that, in the next five years, governments will have a greater understanding and recognition of the value of geospatial information as a reference framework for policy development and analysis, as an essential information base and as a growth area for the private sector.
+Technological developments may be leading us towards a spatially-enabled society and a society that feels confident in using and creating, both actively and passively, geospatial information and location-enabled services.
+However, the legal and policy frameworks required to facilitate the development of such a society are not developing in a consistent way and are tending to lag behind technological developments. - 2.7.4 It is likely that, in the next five years, governments will have a greater understanding and recognition of the value of geospatial information as a reference framework for policy development and analysis, as an essential information base and as a growth area for the private sector.
 However, in many areas of the world, a consistent and transparent legal and policy framework in areas such as privacy, national security, liability and intellectual property, may not have developed. - 2.7.5 There is a counter-argument to suggest that in areas where no such frameworks are in place, it may provide the space for appropriate framework development free of possible constraints from any over-zealous legislation in this area.
-However, the greater risk is that technological and business applications that would be of great value to society will not be available in certain countries due to a lack of clarity or a lack altogether of the necessary legal and policy frameworks. - 2.7.6 Ensuring that this divide does not occur, or at least ensuring that the divide is not too pronounced, may represent one of the major challenges within the legal and policy environment in the coming years.
+However, the greater risk is that technological and business applications that would be of great value to society will not be available in certain countries due to a lack of clarity or a lack altogether of the necessary legal and policy frameworks.